 While the trace amounts of alcohol found in kombucha are non-inebriating, they do serve an important purpose – to draw out the medicinal benefits known and enjoyed by many.
 To ensure compliance with regulations currently set forth by regulatory agencies, a properly fermented kombucha should test under 0.5% ABV limit; anything otherwise would be considered alcoholic beverage.

-Can you get drunk off of kombucha?
+Can you get drunk off of kombucha if is have alcohol?

 Kombucha has been gaining popularity around the world as an alternative to sugary, alcoholic drinks.
-But don’t expect a buzz – even with its maximum alcohol content of just 0.5% AVB, it’s hard to get any significant effects from drinking this fermented tea beverage!
+But don’t expect a buzz – even with its maximum alcohol content of just 0.5% AVB, it’s hard to get any significant effects from drinking this fermented tea beverage.
 Instead, reap all those delicious probiotic benefits without worrying about overdoing it on booze.

 Is alcoholic kombucha better than beer?